 Since the concept of process control design based on a holistic view of the process came about, the variety of procedures and approaches to the design problem have illustrated the difficulty of a "one size fits all approach."
 The examples presented illustrate the application of a few industrial design approaches.
-A more formal design procedure is presented and it is applied to the industrial examples.
+A more formal design procedure is presented and it was shown on industrial examples to yield in a systematic way the same control strategies that were obtained with other more ad-hoc criteria.
 The importance of addressing process economics in the control design procedure is discussed and the industrial need to run plant at their maximum feed rate (mode II) is emphasized.
 The use of a plantwide design procedure that incorporates and organizes the variety of concerns and technical issues in this important area is demonstrated.